 Heidi's book, News from Germany: The Competition to Control World Communications, 1900-1945 will be published in 2019 with Harvard University Press.
 In March 2018, she published a co-edited volume, entitled Exorbitant Expectations: International Organizations and the Media in the Nineteenth and Twentieth Centuries.
 Heidi's many book chapters and journal articles have appeared in venues including Journal of Global History, Journal of Policy History, Business History Review, Journalism Studies, German History and Enterprise & Society.
-Her current book project examines how Germans tried to control world communications in the first half of the twentieth century.
-She is also co-editor of The Routledge Companion to the Makers of Global Business, due to appear in late 2018.
-Her further research interests include contermporary media and communications, German and transatlantic politics, the digital economy, the history of technology, legal history, digital history, the history of health, and higher education.
-Her writing has been published in English and German in major magazines and newspapers, including Foreign Affairs, The Atlantic, Politico, War on the Rocks, Wired, Nieman Journalism Lab, Frankfurter Allgemeine Zeitung, Der Tagesspiegel, ZEIT, Internationale Politik, and The Conversation.
+She is also the co-editor of The Routledge Companion to the Makers of Global Business, due to appear in late 2018.
+Her further research interests include contemporary media and communications, German and transatlantic politics, the digital economy, the history of technology, legal history, digital history, the history of health, and higher education.
+Her writing has been published in English and German in major magazines and newspapers, including Foreign Affairs, The Atlantic, Politico, Columbia Journalism Review, War on the Rocks, Wired, Nieman Journalism Lab, Frankfurter Allgemeine Zeitung, Der Tagesspiegel, ZEIT, Internationale Politik, and The Conversation.
 Heidi has also appeared on national radio and television in the United States, Canada, the United Kingdom, and Germany.

 She manages the United Nations History Project website to provide materials for researching and teaching the history of international organizations.
 She also runs the UN History Project Twitter feed that is live tweeting the foundation of the UN, seventy years later.